canonical/craft-cli/docs/explanations.rst

 Unless overridden when ``emit`` is initiated (see :ref:`how to do that <howto_other_logfile>`), the application logs will be managed by the Craft CLI library, according to the following rules:

-- one log file is always produced for each application run (only exposed to the user if the application ends in error or a verbose run was requested by ``--verbose`` or ``--trace``), naming the files with a timestamp so they are unique
+- one log file is always produced for each application run (only exposed to the user if the application ends in error or a verbose run was requested by ``--verbose`` or ``--verbosity=trace``), naming the files with a timestamp so they are unique

 - log files are located in a directory with the application name under the user's log directory